 There must be a small yet bustling startup scene within Philadelphia but there are certainly a lot of other freelancers, too.
 The reason Indy Hall can work so flexibly is because of the myriad of different positions and workers willing to come in and fill the gap.
 Check out their pricing details and see if Indy Hall might be a fruitful coworking experience.

 - Location: 22 N. 3rd St, Philadelphia, Pennsylvania

 - Membership: Day Pass $25/day; Lite $175/month; Full $275/month

 Colorado Springs is a city based about an hour away from Denver, but it has its own bustling community of freelancers and young startups on the scene.
 One inspiring coworking space named The Enclave is located right within the heart of Colorado Springs, Colorado.
 The office space is open mostly to individuals but it can function as a team environment, too.

 Surprisingly there are also a large number of social events hosted within the Enclave offices.
 The calendar itself is always getting updated so check back when you have the time.
 You can find both the office e-mail and phone number on their website for getting in touch with the staff.
 Also the member directory listing may be of interest to see who else has been apart of Enclave.

-For people living in or around Denver you might consider Density or The Hive as alternatives.
+For people living in or around Denver you might consider Density as alternatives.
 But Colorado Springs is also home to plenty of creative individuals who might be in need of a nice office outside the home.

 Enclave is very affordable starting at just $15/day and moving up towards $200/month as a full-time member.
 If you might be interested to join The Enclave simply get in touch and let them know your project details.
 The community is wonderful and you may be surprised at how much you can learn by working around other talented professionals.